Akirix/ember-password-meter/README.md

 ## Installation

-* Add `"ember-password-meter": "git+https://github.com/Akirix/ember-password-meter.git",` to your _packge.json_ file
+* Add `"ember-password-meter": "git+https://github.com/Akirix/ember-password-meter.git",` to your _package.json_ file
 * `bower install zxcvbn` if it fails to install with this addon
 * Optionally, `ember install ember-validations` if you'd like to use the included `password-strength` validator.